Fresno Family Law Attorneys

 What Happens if a Parent Refuses to Pay Child Support?

+There are several different methods that can be used to enforce this civil judgment.
 For example, the support payments may be collected by:

 • Garnishing the other parent’s wages